kunrex/Pepper.bot/README.md

 Currency | A currency system! |
 AIChat | An AI chat module for small talk and more! |

 Does not have seperate prefix', Im not planning on adding it anytime soon either.
-The bot is in developement, things I'm working on right now is
-1. The Currency System.

 ## Technologies

 * C# 8